SH4RKKK/auto-assembler-scripts/UE3/v2/README.md

 # UE3 v2 (2025)

-Rewritten Auto Assembler scripts for a 64 bit game client running on a private server build.
-Supersedes the v1 scripts.
+Rewritten Auto Assembler scripts for a game client running on a private server build.
+Supersedes the v1 script.

 **Language:** Auto Assembler (Cheat Engine)